Hispasat 1A

 The Hispasat 1A was the first communications satellite operated by the Spanish company Hispasat.
 The satellite covered communications over the Atlantic Ocean for both civilian and military customers.
 Together with the later Hispasat 1B it formed the first European constellation operating over the New World.
-It's service life ended in 2003.
+Its service life ended in 2003.

 Body

 The body of the Hispasat 1A was based on the Eurostar E2000 bus.
 It consisted on a box shaped metal casing (1.7 x 1.9 x 2.21 meters) with retractable solar panels on the lateral faces (when extended measured 22.02 m) and space for the communications module on the upper and lower faces.
 It was built by British Aerospace and Matra Marconi Space (now part of Airbus Defence and Space).
 It had a RCS of 7.143 m2.

 The satellite weighed 2,194 kg at launch and had a dry weight of 1,325 kg.
 It was 3 axis stabilized.